Frequently asked questions

 Q4.
 How do I start my own travel blog?

 You can start a travel blog fairly easily.
 To get started open an account with Squarespace, Wordpress, or Blogger.
 I love Squarespace.
 Then you have to buy a domain.
 I use GoDaddy but want to switch because I don't like their misogynistic marketing tactics.

 Q5.
 How do I travel for free?

 Yes, you can travel for free (monetarily) by working with companies that sponsor you, as an influencer.
 In exchange though, you have to do a ton of blog / social media work for them and be on your best professional behavior at all times.
 You must also have a reasonably sized audience (for brand exposure).
+No vacation.